 - EDPS 742 Multivariate Statistical Techniques (3 credits)

 - EDPS 746 Theory of Measurement (3 credits)

-You will also complete 6 credits in one of the following concentrations.
+You will also choose one of the following concentrations.

 Choose this concentration if you wish to keep honing your statistical skills and learning to uncover the patterns within the data.